 One cannot find traditional Arabic sweets just like that, not on every corner of Dubai anyway.
 Maybe in industrial packages, those that could be bought in supermarkets.
 Or if you perhaps peek into restaurants’ menus.

-Anyway, I smiled to the Asian guy behind the glass case and told him that I would like a half of a kilo of “those in the corner”.
+Anyway, I smiled at the Asian guy behind the glass case and told him that I would like half of a kilo of “those in the corner”.

 “Yes, please”, I say, but cannot leave out to ask about the difference between those and the ones right next to them, which also allured all fresh and delicious.
 The guy looks confused with a smile that gets stuck to his face.